Max Dowman

-Max Dowman (born 31 December 2009) is an English footballer who plays as an attacking midfielder or a winger for Premier League club Arsenal.
+Max Robert Dowman (born 31 December 2009) is an English professional footballer who plays as an attacking midfielder or a winger for club Arsenal.

+Born in Chelmsford, Dowman began his youth career at local club Billericay Town before a move to Arsenal's Academy at the age of five.
+On 14 March 2026, six months after making his competitive debut for Arsenal, he became the youngest goalscorer in Premier League history at 16 years and 73 days old through a goal against Everton.
+Dowman also became the youngest player to win the Premier League at 16 years and 139 days old after Arsenal won the 2025–26 season.

+Dowman has represented England at youth level since 2024, becoming the youngest-ever goalscorer for the under-19's on 15 November 2025.

 Early life

-Dowman was born on 31 December 2009 in Chelmsford, Essex.
+Max Robert Dowman was born on 31 December 2009 in Chelmsford, Essex.
 He grew up in a family of Arsenal supporters.
+He is distantly related to George Male who played for Arsenal either side of the Second World War: Male's two-times great-grandfather is also Dowman's four-times great-grandfather.

 Club career

 Dowman joined the youth academy of Arsenal in 2015, following time in the youth set-up at Billericay Town.
 He started playing with their Arsenal U18s in September 2023 at the age of 13.
-On 19 September 2024, Dowman scored in the Arsenal U19's UEFA Youth League match against Atalanta at the age of 14 years, eight months, and 19 days.
+On 19 September 2024, he scored in the Arsenal U19's UEFA Youth League match against Atalanta at the age of 14 years, eight months, and 19 days.
 He therefore became the youngest goal-scorer in the competition's history.
-In December 2024, after becoming the youngest ever Premier League 2 player at 14 years old, he began training with the first team, with the intention to become part of the first-team squad during the 2025–26 season.
+In December 2024, after becoming the youngest ever Premier League 2 player at 14 years old, he began training with the first team.